symmy596/SurfinPy/docs/source/README.rst

 This is the documentation for the open-source Python project, `SurfinPy`.
 A library designed to facilitate the generation of publication ready phase diagrams from ab initio calculations.
-`surfinpy` is built on existing Python packages that those in the solid state physics/chemistry community should already be familiar with.
+`SurfinPy` is built on existing Python packages that those in the solid state physics/chemistry community should already be familiar with.
 This tool will bring some benfits to the solid state community and facilitate the generation of publication ready phase diagrams (powered by Matplotlib).

 The main features include: